 It can be hard to know what exactly caused a brain aneurysm and why it burst.
 Many things can raise the risk of this, such as smoking, high blood pressure, and a family history of aneurysms.

-This type of hemorrhage can also be caused by a head injury.
+This type of hemorrhage can also be caused by many other things, including a head injury.

 How is a subarachnoid hemorrhage treated?

 The goal of treatment is to prevent brain damage, more bleeding, and other serious problems.
 You will likely be in the hospital's intensive care unit, where your medical team can keep a close watch on you.
 They will work to control your blood pressure, manage pain, and watch for symptoms of brain damage.

 You may have more tests to find out for sure that an aneurysm caused the bleeding.
 If you have an aneurysm, you may have a procedure or surgery to repair it.
 This can help prevent another bleeding episode.

 Treatments to repair an aneurysm include:

 - Clipping.
 The doctor makes cuts (incisions) in your scalp and through the bone of your skull.
 Then the doctor places a tiny metal clip over the weak part of the blood vessel.
 This stops the flow of blood.